 What does your character want?
 This is an important question to answer because it determines what your protagonist hopes to achieve by the story’s end.
 If the goal, or outer motivation, is written well, readers will identify fairly quickly what the overall story goal’s going to be and they’ll know what to root for.
 But how do you know what outer motivation to choose?

 If you read enough books, you’ll see the same goals being used for different characters in new scenarios.
-Through this thesaurus, we’d like to explore these common outer motivations so you can see your options and what those goals might look like on a deeper level.
+This thesaurus explores common outer motivations so you can see your options and what those goals might look like on a deeper level.

-Human Need Driving the Goal (Inner Motivation): love and belonging
+Human Need Driving the Goal (Inner Motivation): Love and Belonging

 How the Character May Prepare for This Goal: